-Consequently, we consider the best way to bring Maribyrnong into the required range is to move areas to Melbourne.
-Not only were Kensington (8407) and Flemington (6757) part of the electorate of Melbourne for decades, but they have large populations of housing commission high rise residents, like Melbourne's existing suburbs North Melbourne, Richmond, Collingwood and Fitzroy.
-The Greens have argued in the past that these high-rise housing commission towers share one of the most powerful communities of interest with each other, and should be, as far as possible, united into one electorate.
-The experience of the pandemic, when some of these towers were forced suddenly into a lockdown far more strict than any other residents of the country, emphasises this point.
+Consequently, the best way to bring Maribyrnong into the required range is to move areas to Melbourne.
+Not only were Kensignton (8407) and Flemington (6757) part of the electorate of Melbourne for decades, but they have large populations of housing commission high rise residents, like other suburbs already in Melbourne, including North Melbourne, Richmond, Collingwood and Fitzroy.
+The Greens have argued in the past that these high rise housing commission towers share one of the most powerful communities of interest with each other, and should be, as far as possible, united into one electorate.
+The experience of the pandemic when some of these towers were forced suddenly into a lockdown far more strict than any other residents of the country emphasizes this point.
 Restoring these suburbs to Melbourne would make it easier to advocate on their behalf.